-We require suppliers to pay the legal minimum or industry wage, whichever is higher.
-When violations are found, the facility must remedy the situation.
+We require suppliers to pay at least the legal minimum or industry wage, whichever is higher.
+When violations are found (either by our internal team of Supplier Sustainability specialists, or by ILO Better Work), the facility must remedy the situation.
 If wage violations are found and the supplier fails to properly remediate, we will implement consequences up to and including termination of our relationship with that supplier.

-To ensure workers receive the full wages and benefits they have earned, our field team reviews factory records, interviews management and workers, and provides training on policies and practices.
+To monitor that workers receive the full wages and benefits they have earned, our Supplier Sustainability team reviews factory records, interviews management and workers, and provides training on policies and practices.
 This includes assessing such factors as production quotas and piece rates, wage calculations and statements, contract terms, and leave and holidays.

-We have conducted wage studies in our supply chain multiple times in order to assess wages paid against various local and international frameworks.
-In data collected from a selection of our suppliers, we found wages met minimum wage requirements and in many cases exceeded local norms.
-To ensure the accuracy of this baseline study, we engaged an independent third party to verify the process and findings.
+We have also conducted wage studies in our supply chain multiple times in order to assess wages paid against various local and international frameworks.
+In data collected from a selection of our suppliers, we found wages met legal minimum wage requirements and in many cases exceeded local norms.
+To help confirm the accuracy of this baseline study, we engaged an independent third party to verify the process and findings.

 We also collaborate on advocacy work to push for appropriate wage-setting mechanisms in certain countries.
-Most recently, in response to the unrest in December 2016 in Bangladesh, we sent a letter to the prime minister of Bangladesh, seeking to encourage the government to institute a regular wage review mechanism.
-We believe that annual wage review mechanisms are an important legislative protocol, as they will help ensure that minimum wage levels are adjusted on a regular basis to account for inflation and cost of living adjustments.
+In recent years, we have engaged both the Bangladeshi and Cambodian governments on their minimum wage review processes.
+We believe that annual and consultative wage review mechanisms are an important legislative protocol, as they will help ensure that minimum wage levels are updated on a regular basis to account for inflation and cost of living adjustments.